Wednesday Wealth Recap

 The reason for this approach is that it’s impossible to become wealthy in all four areas of life unless you can see very clearly – on a monthly and weekly basis – exactly how much work you have to do.

 What happens to most people who try to achieve this balance is that some tasks tend to crowd out others.
-And as time passes, they fall so far behind on certain goals they give up on them entirely.
+And as time passes, they fall so far behind on certain goals that they give up on them entirely.